ComunidadBioInfo/cdsbsource/content/en/codigo-de-conducta.md

 We welcome your comments on this and all other aspects of CDSB events, and we thank you for working with us to make it a safe, pleasant and friendly experience for all involved.

-This code of conduct was adapted from [unconf rOpenSci 2018]((http://unconf18.ropensci.org/coc.html) )'s code of conduct  which is licensed under CC BY-SA 4.0.
+This code of conduct was adapted from [unconf rOpenSci 2018](http://unconf18.ropensci.org/coc.html)'s code of conduct  which is licensed under CC BY-SA 4.0.
 Please review the page for more information about the license and attribution.